 South Dakota isn’t exactly known for its many castles, but it does have a few.
-Here’s one that’s hidden from sight, but once you see it you’ll want to visit.
-Continue reading to learn more about the iconic Easton’s Castle in South Dakota, and prepare to be impressed!
+Here’s one that’s hidden from sight, but once you see Easton Castle in Aberdeen, SD you’ll want to visit.
+Continue reading to learn more about the iconic Easton’s Castle in Aberdeen, South Dakota, and prepare to be impressed!

 Have you seen this gorgeous castle or its grounds?
-If you’ve been to Easton’s Castle in South Dakota, be sure to let us know in the comments below — we’d love to hear from you!
+If you’ve been to Easton’s Castle in Aberdeen, South Dakota, be sure to let us know in the comments section — we’d love to hear from you!
 If you’ve been inspired to check out more castles, why not plan a castle road trip through South Dakota?
 Pack up the car or rent an RV from RVShare and hit the road.

 What are the most famous attractions in South Dakota?

 In the article above, you learned all about Easton's Castle in South Dakota, one of the state's lesser-known gems.
 If you're curious to explore some of the most famous attractions in South Dakota, we have quite a few to recommend to you.
 Some of the most famous attractions in South Dakota include:

 - McCrory Gardens